Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-subcmp-outputs.md

 The developer uses a subcomponent `LessThan` to test if `n` is less than `m`, but the output of the `LessThan` component `lt` (`lt.out`) is never given a constraint; it is just assigned to `x`.
-So, the output could be 1 or 0, meaning that `n` may or may not be less than `m`.
+A missing constraint on `lt.out` means the output could be 1 or 0, indicating that `n` may or may not be less than `m`.
 A value assignment of `n = 100`, `m = 1`,
 `o = 21888242871839275222246405745257275088548364400416034343698204186575808495518`
-will therefore satisfy the circuit’s constraints, yet provides an output value outside the range that the developer intended (as if `n < m`, the developer can expect `o < n` and `o < m`).
+will satisfy the circuit’s constraints, yet produces an output outside the range the developer intended.
+If `n < m`, the developer could expect `o < n` and `o < m`.

 ## Usage Example